 Life at Imperial Valley College (IVC) revolved around being physically present on campus.
-Students went to classes, faculty and staff accessed their important files and applications on the internal IVC network, and the IT team did most of their work in-person.
+Students went to classes, staff accessed their important files and applications on the internal IVC network and the IT team did most of their work in-person.

 The team didn’t have a robust remote access tool in place at the time because they didn’t need one.
 On the occasions that the IT team did access a workstation remotely, they did so by using TightVNC because it was free.

 When COVID-19 suddenly shut down the campus at IVC, the instructors were able to take home their IVC laptops.
 However, the IT team couldn’t provide support to those laptops because they couldn’t access them in-person, and TightVNC wouldn’t work because the laptops weren’t on the IVC network.

 The IT team tried Microsoft Teams as a first option, but that didn’t work.

 “Once the COVID problem hit we were starting to do remote support exclusively,” said Singh.
 “We ran into an issue where every time we needed to install software we couldn’t because it was asking for administrative credentials.
 What happens in a Teams session is that the screen freezes when the prompt for admin credentials comes up.
 We can’t see it.
 And we don’t want to just tell them the credentials.”